-Finally, Mussolini's policy aims at combining the whole European continent under a Franco-Italiano-Belgian hegemony, ready to stand against England, and to hold its own against the colonization of European capitalism by the pound sterling.
-It is in vain that Mussolini denies that his political formula is directed against England.
-This denial is a mere diplomatic phrase, a falsehood clearly contradicted by facts.
+Finally, Mussolini's policy aims at combining the whole European continent under a Franco-Italiano-Belgian hegemony, ready to stand against England, and to hold its own against the colonization of European capitalism by the pound sterling,

+It is in vain that Mussolini denies that his political formula directed against England This denial is a mere diplomatic phrase, a falsehood clearly contradicted by facts.

 England cannot be a calm spectator of the trustification of the iron ore of Lorraine with the coal of the Ruhr.
-For this trustification would mean the world begemony of the French iron industry, and would thus imply the end of the Brilish hege
+For this trustification would mean the world hegemony of the French iron industry, and would thus imply the end of the British hege-

-England will close her eyes to France's proceedings until she has secured the Mosul of fields, but she will never cease to attempt to weaken France's influence in the Ruhr area.
-And afterwards she will adopt every possible means to combat the policy of a European continental bloc, of an Angl-continental war are brewing.
-The Fascist foreign policy formulated by Mussolini has been, joyfully received in France.
-There is no doubt that this policy proceeds on the same lines as that of our royalists of the Action Française, which is revealing itself at the present time as a signpost and guide for our extreme nationalist large capitalists.
+England will close her eyes to France's proceedings until she has secured the Mosul off-fields, but she will never cease to attempt to weaken France's influence in the Ruhr area.
+And afterwards she will adopt every possible means to combat the policy of a European continental bloc.